Short films fill tall order as Oscar nominees

 "It was a chance to talk about reconciliation in Northern Ireland in a way that was specific," said George's daughter, Oorlagh who produced the movie about boyhood friends in Belfast reuniting after 25 years.
 "We shot in our backyard.
 This is a home movie, my aunt did the costumes, my mom cooked the food."

-While short films were once typically shown in movie theatres ahead of the features advertised on movie marquees, currently they mostly play at film festivals.
+While short films were once typically shown in movie theaters ahead of the features advertised on movie marquees, currently they mostly play at film festivals.

 "We have grossed through yesterday over a million dollars," proclaimed the Academy's Tom Boone who projected a total tally of $1.7 million, an unprecedented figure spurred by both a digital and Internet resurgence of the short form.